amaenhout/Low-Cost-IoT-System/README.md

 Also a webframe work is developed by running the python flask app.
 The follwing images show the end results of this flask app.

-## Python Flask Web App
-Download the python flask folder on your local machine.
+These endpoints and webpages will only work if you download the python flask files and start the falsk app, using the terminal.

 Dashboard:
 ![alt text](Images/Website/webpage_dashboard.png "Dashboard")